Stiffkey Blue Colour Palette Designs

 Fresh with Blues and Greens for the 3rd Colour Combination

-For the final Stiffkey Blue color palette design, I went with slightly fresher shades of blue and green.
+For the final Stiffkey Blue colour palette design, I went with slightly fresher shades of blue and green.

 It is such a great feeling when that perfect fabric jumps right out at you.
 That’s how I found the jumping-off fabric for this 3rd colour combination.
 Seriously, it looks like it was made with these colours in mind.
 Jackpot!!!